dblanchardDev/arcpyloader/README.md

 # arcpyloader
 Loads the correct arcgisscripting DLL for ArcPy to function when relaunched from within another Python scripts.

+> 🛑 **Deprecated**
+> The arcpyloader was written for ArcMap which is now nearing end of life.
+Consider using ArcGIS Pro instead, which does not need this tool as it is entriely 64-bit.

 ---

 Under certain circumstances, importing ArcPy while using Python multiprocessing will result in an error like: